sdam-au/OCR/README.md

 ### MuPdf

 But this is based on images.
 So I was looking for a straightforward solution to work with pdfs.
 I was especially interested in extracting pdf pages into computer vision readable objects used by `cv2` library, what would enable me to do some additional transformations Therefore I turned to PyMuPdf, based on MuPdf (following [this](https://stackoverflow.com/questions/53059007/python-opencv) thread).
 First, you have to install MuPDF [docs](https://mupdf.com/docs/index.html).
 From bash, you can install it using `brew`.
+In Linux, you need to follow the same course of installing MuPDF and then PyMuPDF, and to make the process smoother, see instructions below this Mac section.

 In my case I first had to install xquartz however:

 You can either install it straightforwardly: